semgrep/semgrep-docs/docs/running-rules.md

 ### Ephemeral rules

-Use the `-e` or `--pattern` flags in your terminal for ephemeral rules which are utilized only once.
+Use the `-e` or `--pattern` flags in your terminal for ephemeral rules that are used once.

 For example: Check for Python `==` where the left and right sides are the same (often a bug):
 ```sh